Dr. Shanthi R. Paranawithana

 Biochemistry is the study of the chemical processes in living organisms.
 It deals with the structure and functions of cellular components, such as proteins, carbohydrates, lipids, nucleic acids and other biomolecules.
 Biochemistry combines biology with organic and physical chemistry to reveal the mechanisms by which living things obtain energy from food; the chemical basis of heredity; and biological changes related to disease.

-presented in biochemistry and the biomedical workforce,” stated Urasa.
+“It is widely understood that as in all science and engineering fields, minorities are acutely underrepresented in biochemistry and the biomedical workforce,” stated Urasa.
 “The newly established biochemistry program will provide chemistry and other science students with an expanded field of career options.”

 Dr. Shanthi R. Paranawithana, assistant professor and coordinator of the newly established Biochemistry program, is also Co-PI of the grant.
 In addition to serving as coordinator of the biochemistry program, she is also teaching and mentoring students in this area.
 She has established a journal club, which she uses as a mentoring tool to reinforce critical thinking and responsible conduct in science and scientific research.
 Her mentoring activity extends to students in the Department of Biological Sciences as well.